PInKS: Preconditioned Commonsense Inference with Minimal Supervision: Model Sizes and Run-times

 \section{Model Sizes and Run-times}

 All the experiments are conducted on a commodity workstation with an Intel Xeon Gold 5217 CPU and an NVIDIA RTX 8000 GPU.
 For all the fine-tuning results in \Cref{tab:target-eval}, \Cref{tab:pabi-eval} we used \QT{RoBERTa-Large-MNLI} with 356M tuneable parameters.
-The mean run-time on target datasets is 1hr 55mins.
+To fine-tune the model in each experiment, we use Ray~\cite{liaw2018tune} to handle hyperparameter tuning with 20 samples each.
+The hyperparameters that are being tuned fall into two main categories: 1) model hyperparameters such as \QT{sequence length}, \QT{batch size}, etc. and 2) data hyperparameters such as \QT{precision threshold}, \QT{data size}, etc..
+The mean run-time for each sample on target datasets is 1hr 55mins.
 For the augmentation in \weakcq dataset, we used \QT{BERT} language model with $234M$ tuneable parameters.
-The mean run-time on the extracted sentences is 49hr.
+The mean run-time on the weak supervision data is 49hr that includes all three steps of data preprocessing, linguistic pattern matching, and generative data augmentation.